Nthlimao/timelogger/server/README.md

 ## Overview

-This is the API/Backend of our system, responsible for the entire data management process and for providing the essential functionalities for the application.
+**Timelogger** API/Backend, responsible for the entire data management process and for providing the essential functionalities for the application.

 The application consists of a time manager for projects, where it is possible to manage projects and their respective tasks.
 The system offers JWT authentication for security and CRUD functionalities.